code-mattclaffey/performance-kit/src/posts/loading-fonts-the-fout-way.md

 ### Resource hints

 The next thing we can do is use a resource hint called "preload".
 Preloading a font will tell the network that this font wants to be loaded before anything else.
-The network will then treat the font as a critical resource and prioritse it when loading assets.
-Preloading is your friend, but preloading everything has the opposite effect and can make the site load normal again so make sure you prioritise which fonts you want to load.
+The network will then treat the font as a critical resource and prioritize it when loading assets.
+Preloading is your friend, but preloading everything has the opposite effect and can make the site load normal again so make sure you prioritize which fonts you want to load.
 A good starting point is headings and body copy.

 Example: